Skill Demand Index

 Salary data for Marketing Strategies is still accumulating.

-The most common pairings are Content Creation, Data-driven insights, Years of Experience, Market Trend Analysis, Excel (Advanced).
+The most common pairings are Communication Skills, Content Creation, Relationship Building, Entrepreneurial Mindset, Sales Experience.
 Strengthening these alongside Marketing Strategies improves your fit across more positions.

-Top roles: Marketing, Data Science / ML.
-Marketing positions have the highest demand at 83% of all Marketing Strategies jobs.
+Top roles: Marketing, Software Engineering.
+Marketing positions have the highest demand at 80% of all Marketing Strategies jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.